AI Trail Analysis

 Weather⌄

-The southern Appalachian region experiences four distinct seasons.
-Spring and fall offer the most comfortable hiking weather.
-Summers are typically warm and humid, with a risk of pop-up thunderstorms.
-Winters can be cold with occasional snow or ice, making conditions more challenging.
+The Cherokee National Forest experiences distinct seasons.
+Spring and fall offer the most comfortable hiking weather with moderate temperatures.
+Summer can be quite warm and humid, increasing the risk of dehydration.
+Winters are cold and can bring snow and ice, making conditions more challenging and potentially hazardous.

 What to bring⌄